JSeimizu/device-monitor/README.md

        -vv
 ```

+**Note**
-*) Suppose MQTT broker is running on the device with IP address of
+* Suppose MQTT broker is running on the device with IP address of
 `192.168.28.3` and Azurite is running on the device with IP address of `192.168.28.4`
+* The port number of Azurite should follow the exported port number of the
+  Azurite container.

 ### Screen Transition